barotto/test386.asm/README.md

 Those opcodes that are tested have the relevant diagnostic code in the "test in real mode" and/or "test in prot. mode" columns.
-Besides the specific opcodes reported in the opcodes list file, other aspects of the x86 architecture are not presently tested, such as:
+Besides the specific opcodes reported in the opcodes list file, other aspects of the x86 architecture are only partially tested or not tested at all:

-  - virtual-8086 mode
+  - no virtual-8086 mode testing
-  - task management
+  - no task management testing
-  - user mode (ring 3) operations
+  - partial testing of user mode (ring 3) operations

 Also, even if the program can run on any x86 32-bit compatible CPU, its testing routines are limited to the functionality of the intel 80386 processor family.